stefanzero/responsive-cards-from-template/README.md

-# Responsive Cards
+# Responsive Cards From Template

 This demonstration project illustrates how to use Bootstrap cards with columns to create responsive cards.
 As the screen size changes, the number of columns changes.

 A common issue when creating responsive web pages is how to display images with different aspect ratios.
 Here the images are wrapped in a `<div>` with a fixed aspect ratio, and the images use the `object-fit` property to ensure the images cover the entire `<div>`.

 Another design hurdle is aligning content in cards.
 Here, a CSS grid is used to set the heights of each portion of the card.

+This project has these major differences from the [previous project](https://github.com/stefanzero/responsive-cards):

+- the cards are created dynamically using JavaScript
+- the built-in JavaScript fetch API is used to retrieve the data from a JSON file
+- the JavaScript creates an HTML Template element to generate the HTML for each card
+- a child element of each article is added before the grid, so that a CSS container query can be added to set the font size based on the container width
+- using a variable font size results in the paragraphs wrapping at the same point as the column widths change with the screen size
+- the values for the grid-template-rows are also specified in em units, so the contents of each section of the grid maintain the same relative height
+- the grid element for the figure is specified in units of cqw (container query width), which allows the height for the figure to be set to the desired aspect ratio

 ## Web Tool Libraries